chuang-yao/hacktest/README.md

 There is much to be improved.
 We are looking at the following potential improvements:

 - implement a `pandas`-style dataframe class that stores pricing data in contiguous memory for faster and easier access.
-- improve performance when reading csv files.
+- improve the performance when reading csv files.
-- supporting more complicated trading strategies.
+- supporting more sophisticated trading strategies.
 - try to hook the system up with real-time data and see if it works.